 The cooler’s fan can make loud noises, the chip can get overheated, and random freezes or shut down, all can indicate a concern about the heating issues.
 This will result in a slow boot or poor performance in app handling.
 Furthermore, these symptoms lead to the cooling system.

 A few months ago, one of my friends cleaned his PC.
-After cleaning up, he was playing Microsoft Flight Simulator, but he was facing stutters suddenly.
+After cleaning up, he was playing Microsoft Flight Simulator, but he was suddenly facing stutters.
 He also hears some loud noises from the CPU cooler too.

 Later, I told him to check the cooler & he found out it was not mounted properly.
 This was causing overheating issues & results in lags.